 Stations outside of Arizona work as many AZ stations as possible.

 Work stations once per band per mode per AZ county.

-ENTRY CATEGORIES: (Spotting assistance permitted in all categories)
+ENTRY CATEGORIES: (Spotting assistance & self-spotting permitted in all categories)

 No differentiated operators, power, or mode.
 An operation from a self-contained station capable of motion in one or more AZ counties.
 For safety reasons, single-ops should only operate while parked.

 No differentiated transmitters, power, or mode.
 An operation from a temporary location in one or more AZ counties using antennas installed for the contest period, using temporary supports or trees.

 No differentiated power, or mode.
 An operation from a temporary location in one or more AZ counties using antennas installed for the contest period, using temporary supports or trees.

 No differentiated mode.

 BANDS: 160, 80, 40, 20, 15, 10 meters (suggestions below)

 at top of the hour (for mixed mode entries).